 The Rhubarb Patch

 Now, I have been told that I probably have too many rhubarb plants and I must admit, we haven’t gone short!
 It is something that seems to be gratefully received by friends, so until I feel that I need the additional space, I’ll let the current plants do their thing.
-Around the rhubarb we managed to squeeze an early row of crimson flowering broad beans, but I did make the mistake of not giving them enough support and they did get rather battered by winds earlier in the season.
-Along side the rhubarb we also managed a couple of teepee structures, one for runner beans and one for kelvedon wonder peas, both of which are producing aplenty!
-We also have two rows of red onions in that are too, which we are now taking as required.
+Around the rhubarb, we managed to squeeze an early row of crimson flowering broad beans, but I did make the mistake of not giving them enough support and they did get rather battered by winds earlier in the season.
+Alongside the rhubarb, we also managed a couple of teepee structures, one for runner beans and one for Kelvedon wonder peas, both of which are producing aplenty!
+We also have two rows of red onions in that area too, which we are now taking as required.

 The Herb Patch

-To the right of the entrance, up until last week we had our early potatoes which we are now eating.
+To the right of the entrance, up until last week, we had our early potatoes which we are now eating.
 There are also two other locations on the plot which have a healthy show of spuds, we haven’t touched these yet though.
-Next year this funny shaped bed will be our cut flower area I think (I have been know to change my mind though!).
+Next year this funny shaped bed will be our cut flower area I think (I have been known to change my mind though!).